dalzilio/dalzilio.github.io/content/software/tina2ipn/index.md

 You can directly load the resulting `.rdp` file in the simulator.
 Open the file in a text editor and check for the presence of spurious spaces or line breaks before opening it in PetriNXT.
+If you do not see a dialog to save the file, please check directly in your Downloads folder, since it may have automatically saved the file there.

 <script src="./js/tina2ipn.js"></script>